Compassion Cultivation Training FAQs

 Is academic credit offered for the CCT class?

 No, the CCT courses offered through the Center for Compassion and Altruism Research and Education (CCARE) do not offer academic credit.

-Does taking the CCT course certify you to teach CCT?
+Does taking the CCT course certify me to teach CCT?

-No, Certified CCT Teachers have undergone a part-time professional training program and have been supervised by a Senior Teacher before becoming certified to teach the eight week protocol to others without supervision.
+No, Certified CCT Teachers have undergone a part-time professional training program and have been supervised by a Senior Teacher before becoming certified to teach the 8-week protocol to others without supervision.

 I’m signed up for the CCT course.
 Is there required or recommended reading I can do before class?

 There is no prerequisite reading required.
 Your instructor will provide you with a list of recommended reading in class.